dodi-br/Ionic3-GitHubProfileSearcher/readme.md

 ## App Highlights

 * This app allows users to search GitHub for a username.
+The results page shows the user's GitHub profile and their repositories.

 ## Why did you make this?
 This app was created as part of the Udemy 'Learn Ionic 3' course.